joncampbell123/dosbox-x/README.md

 [vDosPlus](http://www.vdosplus.org/), with major improvements and works from its contributors such as Wengier and rderooy.

-See also the [DOSBox-X source code description](README.source-code-description) page for crediting of the source code.
+See also the [CREDITS](CREDITS.md) page for crediting of the source code.

 Known DOSBox-X forks